bitcoin-sv/bdk/documentation/docs/build.md

 ## Getting the source code
-Building Script Engine SDK requires the source for both Script Engine SDK and bsv repositories.
+Building Bitcoin Development Kit requires the source for both BDK and bsv repositories.

 For nChain developers, the best way to do this is to have a BitBucket account setup with [ssh key access](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html).
 If other access is available, the source code should be organised as per the directory structure outlined in [directories structure](directories.md)